jahouse/WebDevWorkshop/README.md

 # WebDevWorkshop
-A repo for web development workshop
+A repo for a web development workshop